ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Two Bidding Rounds:** An initial round after 4 cards, a second round after 8 cards with higher minimums.
 The winner of the first bidding round (Bidder 1) starts the bidding in Round 2.
 *   **Two-Stage Trump Selection:** Provisional trump chosen after Round 1, final trump chosen after Round 2 (with option for Bidder 1=Bidder 2 to revise).
 *   **Folded Trump Indicator:** Physical card set aside face-down to lock in the secret trump choice.
-*   **Hidden Trump Reveal:** Trump suit is only revealed when requested by a player unable to follow suit, or when the Declarer is forced to play or declare it.
+*   **Hidden Trump Reveal:** Trump suit is only revealed when requested by a player unable to follow suit, or when the Declarer chooses to reveal it.
+Until revealed, trump cards have no special superiority and are treated as plain suit cards.
-*   **Original Bidder Leads:** The player to the dealer's right *always* leads the first trick.
+*   **Original Bidder Leads:** The player to the dealer's left *always* leads the first trick.
 *   **Dealer Rotation:** After each round, the Original Starting Bidder becomes the dealer for the next round.
 *   **Tiered Scoring:** Game points awarded/lost depend on whether the final bid was made in Round 1 or Round 2 (or was Honors).
-*   **Concession Option:** The Declarer may concede if they believe they cannot win enough points to meet their bid.
-This option is only available when the Declarer has not yet won enough points to meet their bid.
+*   **Concession Option:** The bid winner may concede if they believe they cannot make their bid.
+This option is available at any point - immediately after winning the bid in Phase 1, after winning the final bid in Phase 2, or during trick play (as long as they have not yet won enough points to meet their bid).
 Concession results in an automatic loss - the entire team loses in 4-player mode, and the individual Declarer loses in 3-player mode.
 *   **Full Game Definition:** A full game continues until one team (4p) or player (3p) loses all their stakes.
 *   **Follow Suit:** To play a card of the same suit as the card led to the trick.
 *   **Honors:** A bid made during the first bidding round that *exceeds* 18 (3-Player) or *exceeds* 20 (4-Player), carrying specific scoring implications if it becomes the final contract.